codeanonymous928/OpenEP/README.md

 ## 1. Quick Start
 The code repository is based on Pytorch and Transformers.
 Please use the following command to install the necessary dependcies. `install -r requirements.txt`.

+## 2. Data
+We collect daily hot topic to pose predictive questions from seven persectives.
+The data samples are shown in `data/question_samples.json` and `data/answer_samples.json`.

+## 3.